vqv/fps/README.md

 Issues
 ------

-This package and its documentation are currently heavily under development and have not been thoroughly tested.
+1. This package is currently under development and has not been thoroughly tested.
+2. The documentation is under development and minimal.
+3. The package does not build under Windows.